 The Institute proudly presents a series of roundtable discussions on our 2025-26 theme of Making A Nation.
-The events will begin in January 2026 and run each month until June.
+The events begin in January 2026 and run each month until June.
 All sessions will take place at the Institute for Advanced Studies in the Humanities, 2 Hope Park Square, Edinburgh, EH8 9NW, and will be streamed online where possible.

 Tuesday 27th January, 16:00-17:00